selewirre/stellar_system_creator/README.md

 What you can NOT do with the GUI just yet:
 1. Create rings or planetary binaries.
-2. Add your own image system background.
+2. Add your own image as system background.
 3. Add ssc files as subsystem (in add XX system option).

 When rendering, allow the program to work through it (takes 20-60 seconds) if you added asteroid belts and/or trojans.